-The other day a friend told me the story of a couple she knew; the husband had cheated on his wife, and she found out two weeks before she was due to give birth to their second child.
+The other day a friend told me the story of a couple she knew; the husband had cheated on his wife, and she found out a few weeks before she was due to give birth to their second child.
 The sadness of the story struck me, I couldn't imagine how terrible that must be, and of course, I thought how lucky I was.

 It got me thinking, in life, we are quick to see what our partners are doing wrong and how they are not meeting our wants and whims, but do we ever stop to think, I'm so happy my partner didn't cheat on me when I was pregnant?
 When you use these worse case comparables, it makes you immediately see the good in what you have, but why wait until then?